Muryginds/InfoStorageBot/README.md

 # InfoStorageBot
-Simple Telegram bot for storing information
+Simple Telegram bot for storing information.

 To start using just send a message

 @MDS_InfoStorage_bot